-2.1 Implementations
+2.2 Implementations

-We study different implementations of k-FIFO queues with k independent from any workload as well as k dependent on workload parameters such as the number of threads.
+We study different implementations of k-FIFO queues with k independent from any workload as well as k dependent on workload parameters such as the number of threads in the system.
 In particular, k may or may not be configurable for a given implementation.

-The following queues implement regular FIFO queues: a standard lock-based FIFO queue (LB), the lock-free Michael-Scott FIFO queue (MS) [13], and the flat-combining FIFO queue (FC) [11].
+The following queues implement regular FIFO queues: a standard lock-based FIFO queue (LB), the lock-free Michael-Scott FIFO queue (MS) [14], and the flat-combining FIFO queue (FC) [12] (FC).
 LB locks a mutex for each data structure operation.
 With MS each thread uses at least two compare-and-swap (CAS) operations to insert an element into the queue and at least one CAS operation to remove an element from the queue.
 FC is based on the idea that a single thread performs the queue operations of multiple threads by locking the whole queue, collecting pending queue operations, and applying them to the queue.

-The Random Dequeue Queue (RD) [1] is a k-FIFO queue where k = r and r defines the range [0, r-1] of a random number.
+The Random Dequeue Queue (RD) [2] is a k-FIFO queue where k = r and r defines the range [0, r - 1] of a random number.
 RD is based on MS where the dequeue operation was modified in a way that the random number determines which element is returned starting from the oldest element.
 If the element is not the oldest element in the queue it is marked as dequeued and returned but not removed from the queue.
 If the element is already marked as dequeued the process is repeated until a not-dequeued element is found or the queue is empty.
 If the element is the oldest element the queue head is set to the first not-dequeued element and all elements in between are removed.
 Hence RD may be out-of-FIFO order by at most r and always returns an element when the queue is not empty.
-RD was originally not defined as a k-FIFO queue but introduced in the context of relaxing the consistency condition linearizability [1].

-The Segment Queue (SQ) [1] is a k-FIFO queue implemented by a non-blocking FIFO queue of segments.
+The Segment Queue (SQ) [2] is a k-FIFO queue implemented by a non-blocking FIFO queue of segments.
 A segment can hold s queue elements.
 An enqueue operation inserts an element at an arbitrary position of the youngest segment.
 A dequeue operation removes an arbitrary element from the oldest segment.
 When a segment becomes full a new segment is added to the queue.
 When a segment becomes empty it is removed from the queue.
 A thread performing a dequeue operation starts looking for an element in the oldest segment.
-If the segment is empty it is removed and the thread checks the next oldest segment and so on until it either finds an element and returns that, or else may return null if only one segment containing up to s-1 elements remains in the queue.
-The thread returns null if other threads dequeued the up to s-1 elements before the thread could find them.
-Hence, k=s for SQ.
-SQ was originally not defined as a k-FIFO queue but introduced in the context of relaxing the consistency condition linearizability [1].
+If the segment is empty it is removed and the thread checks the next oldest segment and so on until it either finds an element and returns that, or else may return null if only one segment containing up to s - 1 elements remains in the queue.
+The thread returns null if other threads dequeued the up to s - 1 elements before the thread could find them.
+Hence, k = s for SQ.